osama22711/Books/Head_First_Design_patterns/README.md

 2. Reading from [Refactoring Guru's Design Patterns](https://refactoring.guru/design-patterns)
 3. Interesting read about design patterns and anti-patterns (things that breaks a code), refactoring, uml. see: [Source Making](https://sourcemaking.com/)
 4. Understand how design patterns is used in games, see: [Game Patterns YouTube channel](https://www.youtube.com/@GamePatterns)

 ---
-# Self reflection on the book
-My thoughts along with reading this book
-## Intro
-Intro is really amazing! one of the best intro I've ever read in a book.
-It literally explains everything that a reader would need e.g. who this book for, how to best learn, how to stimulate your brain to do its best (meta-cognition, adding pictures, conversational style). they even talked about their method of writing the book and, how can you best grasp on the information

-## Intro To Design Patterns (chapter 1)
-- The implementation could be better with programming languages getting better e.g. in the old days we couldn't define couple of constructors but nowadays we could. but, the point here is to understand the concept and the mindset of a software architect.
-- **What is the difference between Strategy pattern and dependency injection?**
-  - The Strategy pattern is focused on encapsulating algorithms and allowing dynamic selection of different strategies at runtime, primarily to solve algorithmic problems.

-    Dependency Injection, on the other hand, is focused on managing and decoupling dependencies by providing them from external sources, promoting modular and testable code.

-    In some cases, Dependency Injection **can be used** to implement the Strategy pattern by injecting different strategies as dependencies into a client object, allowing it to switch between them dynamically.

-## The Observer pattern (chapter 2)
-- Observer pattern is a behavioral pattern too
-- I have a feeling that all behavioral patterns are about composition and they all are flexible at run time
-- Inheritance is "is-a" relationship and composition is "has-a" relationship.
-Always favor "has-a" over "is-a" (composition over inheritance)

----
 # Notes from the book